cogitor/cogitor.github.io/_posts/2016-03-28-a-story-of-higher-order-functions.md

 {% endcapture %}
 {% include code_snippet.html class="javascript" code=my_include %}

-But higher order functions can also return functions, not just take functions as arguments.
+All of these examples are showcasing higher order functions that take functions as arguments.
+But higher order functions can also return functions.
 This is pretty simple to do in JavaScript:

 {% capture my_include %}// a higher order function that creates an incrementer function var getIncrementer = function(incrementBy) {